Satiankit96/Data-Science/Data Science Certification/1. Foundations/Foundations.md

     - Discovering data career possibilities - Maintain balance and find the strenths within the program.

     - Challenges - Questions and quizes throughtout the course.
 Graded.

+Best ways to get through the course.
+ - In order to analyse anything, it is mandatory to have an idea of the industry that suits.
+ - Best practices that are used to analyze the data.
+ - The first part will take us through the initial life cycle of any decision that is made.
+(These are the same that we have used on the job)
+ 1. Ask
+ 2. Prepare
+ 3. Process
+ 4. Analyze
+ 5. Share
+ 6. Act

+ TODO - Take the plugins part toomorrow and finish the week 1.